 So, your basis isn’t what the decedent first paid for the stocks.
 That could be very little, particularly if the purchase was made years ago.
-If you cash in the stocks virtually immediately after you inherit them, it’s possible that you’d have no gain in value at all, so no taxes would be due.
+If you cash in the stocks immediately after you inherit them, it’s possible that you’d have no gain in value at all, so no taxes would be due.

 Capital Losses on Stocks

 Again, the stepped-up basis is critical.
 If the decedent had been losing money on those stocks for years, you can’t tap into those losses.
-Your losses begin on the date of his death or on the alternate valuation date.
+Your losses begin on the date of their death or on the alternative valuation date.